tlevine/vlermv/docs/archive.rst

 There are three components to the archive setting.

 Interval
-    millisecond, second, minute, hour, day, week, month append_random
+    millisecond, second, minute, hour, day, week, month, default is day append_random
-    Whether to append a random number after the date, just in case there are multiple calls within the same millisecond position
+    Whether to append a random number after the date, just in case there are multiple calls within the same millisecond, default is False position
-    left (at the beginning of the path), right (end), replace
+    left (at the beginning of the path), right (end), replace, default is left

+@cache(transformer = vlermv.transformers.archive(vlermv.transformers.tuple)